torrejonv/teranode/docs/services/blockAssembly.md

 ![block_assembly_add_tx.svg](img%2Fplantuml%2Fblockassembly%2Fblock_assembly_add_tx.svg)

 - The TX Validator interacts with the Block Assembly Client.
 Based on configuration, we send either transactions in batches or individually.
-This communication can be done over gRPC, fRPC or through Kafka.
+This communication can be done over gRPC or through Kafka.

 - The Block Assembly client then delegates to the Server, which adds the transactions to the Subtree Processor.